Fun Activities For Bad Joints

 Pilates and yoga are great workout activities as they are often done as a group of friends or a class; this is especially good if you are looking to branch out of your immediate social circle and meet new people.
 Pilates and Yoga often are thought of as stretching, not necessarily a workout.
 However, rest assured these are workouts.
 Different classes may focus on different things such as muscle, or mind strengthening.
 Also, Yoga has become a very popular social activity here in Denver.
 There are things like Yoga on the Rocks at Red Rocks Amphitheatre, brewery yoga, aerial yoga, Yoga in the Park and even paddle boarding yoga (seriously).
 If these interest you check out:

 Hear us out: walking is a terrific workout, especially if you have the time to do a 2-3 mile walk or hike.
 If your joint pain is very sensitive, dirt trails are going to be the way you want to go.
 Moreover, be wary of the trails you choose.
-I wouldn’t necessarily recommend one of Colorado’s 14ers, but perhaps a trail with little elevation gain will suit you (some parks to check out near Denver: Red Rocks, Chautauqua, and Lookout Mountain) Also, if you can walk to work twice a week to increase your weekly step count; this is also a great way to explore new areas and streets on your way to work.
+I wouldn’t necessarily recommend one of Colorado’s 14ers, but perhaps a trail with little elevation gain will suit you (some parks to check out near Denver: Red Rocks, Chautauqua, and Lookout Mountain, and throughout the United States) Also, if you can walk to work twice a week to increase your weekly step count; this is also a great way to explore new areas and streets on your way to work.

 Joint pain can be painful and can make it seem like any physical activity will hurt.
 Well, that is just not the case.
 We here at Reinhardt Chiropractic will work with you to get your joints as strong as possible.
 However, as we work toward that goal together, try these forms of activity to keep your body in tip top healthy shape.